Rayc940/ece5160-fast-robot/lab1/lab.md

         }
 ```

 On the computer side, the notification handler records incoming timestamp while also tracking the total number of bytes received.
 RECORD_TIME_DATA and SEND_TIME_DATA commands were sent to Artemis, and the system sleeps for 3.2 seconds for Artemis to record and send before stopping notification.
-After sending is completed, the collected timestamps and total data volume are used to calculate the effective data transfer rate.
+After sending is completed, the collected timestamps and total bytes are used to calculate the effective data transfer rate.

 ```cpp
 # Task 6